CMDB Best Practices: The Complete 2026 Guide

 When a network switch fails and several servers drop off, the operations team needs to know instantly which business services are affected, which applications depend on those servers, and which teams need to be notified.
 Without mapped dependencies, incident response is guesswork, and change management becomes a risk exercise based on assumptions rather than evidence.

-Why CMDB Governance Is Now an AI Safety Requirement
+CMDB Governance as an AI Safety Requirement

 Without these properties, AI agents operate in a governance vacuum.
 They may execute actions on CIs with stale data, route incidents to the wrong teams based on outdated ownership records, or approve changes without understanding downstream impact.
 Each of these failures occurs at machine speed, which means the blast radius of a bad CI record scales directly with the level of automation applied to it.